 The proof of the commutativity of (8) splits into the following four cases:

 Case 1. $j = k = i$.
 Consider the following diagram:

-where each vertical morphism is induced from $\xy 0;/r.12pc/: (0,0)*{\dcross{i}{i}}; \endxy$ or $\xy 0;/r.12pc/: (0,0)*{\ucross{i}{i}}; \endxy$.
-We need to prove that the red square is commutative.
-It is easy to see that all the side faces except the red one are commutative (there are five such faces).
-It suffices to prove that the top and the bottom faces are commutative, which follows from the following commutative diagram:
+where each vertical homomorphism is induced from $\xy 0;/r.12pc/: (0,0)*{\dcross{i}{i}}; \endxy$ or $\xy 0;/r.12pc/: (0,0)*{\ucross{i}{i}}; \endxy$.
+We need to prove that the thick square commutes.
+It is easy to see that all the side faces except the thick one are commutative (there are five such faces).
+Hence, it suffices to prove that the top and the bottom faces commute, which follows from the commutative diagram below:

 Case 2. $j = i, k \neq i$.
 Consider the following diagram: